 Blender is a free 3D open source content creation suite: model, shade, animate, render, and so on--use it for 3D interactive game creation, too.

-Gif Construction Set (also good for file conversion) from Alchemy Mindworks
+Gif Construction Set is animation software from Alchemy Mindworks

-Powtoon provides free animation software for creating video presentations.
+Powtoon provides animation software for creating video presentations.
 It includes drag and drop templates in a variety of themes.
+A free account is available, along with paid options offering additional features.
 See some ways that Powtoon can be used in the classroom.

 Yvond allows you to create and share animated videos.